arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 of the Agency, can take the necessary action (after 15 seconds of missing heartbeats), namely to promote one of the servers that hold in-sync replicas of the shard to leader for that shard.
-This involves a reconfiguration in the Agency and leads to the fact that coordinators now contact a different DBserver for requests to this shard.
+This involves a reconfiguration in the _Agency_ and leads to the fact that coordinators now contact a different _DBserver_ for requests to this shard.
 Service resumes.
 The other surviving replicas automatically resynchronize their data with the new leader.
-When the DBserver with the original leader copy comes back, it notices that it now holds a follower replica, resynchronizes its data with the new leader and order is restored.
+When the _DBserver_ with the original leader copy comes back, it notices that it now holds a follower replica, resynchronizes its data with the new leader and order is restored.

 The following example will give you an idea of how failover has been implemented in ArangoDB Cluster:

-1. The _leader_ of a _shard_ (lets name it _DBServer001_) is going down.
+1. The _leader_ of a _shard_ (let's name it _DBServer001_) is going down.
 2. A _Coordinator_ is asked to return a document:

     127.0.0.1:8530@_system> db.test.document("100069")